Home

 Why Should I See a Chiropractor For Orthotics?

 Traditionally most people would go to a podiatrist or chiropodist to have orthotics fitted.
-So. why should I see a Chiropractor for Orthotics?
+So, why should I see a Chiropractor for Orthotics?

-The Chiropractors at the ISIS Chiropractic Centres are trained in fitting custom orthotics and can determine if you require orthotics.
+The Chiropractors at the Isis Chiropractic Centres are trained in fitting custom orthotics and can determine if you require orthotics.

 Chiropractors treat the whole body and can determine how the use of orthotics can complement our treatment for, for example, a back, hip, knee or ankle problem.

-We also use specific mobilization and manipulation techniques to the feet to ensure that areas of restricted movement are released, which will have an effect on how your feet are functioning and will help your problem resolve better.
+We also use specific mobilisation and manipulation techniques to the feet to ensure that areas of restricted movement are released, which will have an effect on how your feet are functioning and will help your problem resolve better.

-For example, if you came to us complaining of back pain, we would not just give you a back support belt and leave you to it.
 We would combine manipulation and exercise in order to try and restore you back to full and normal function and give you an exercise programme to strengthen the supportive core musculature.

 We apply the same principle to all muscle- and joint problems, which works really well.